browserengineering/book/book/styles.md

     # ...
 ```

 It's kind of crazy, honestly, that Python lets you do this.
-Anyway,
-the browser has the style sheet URLs now.
-But these style sheet URLs
+Now, these
-are usually not full URLs; they are something called *relative URLs*,
+style sheet URLs are usually not full URLs; they are something called
-such as:^[There are even more flavors, including query-relative and
+*relative URLs*, such as:^[There are other flavors, including
-scheme-relative URLs, that I'm skipping.]
+query-relative and scheme-relative URLs, that I'm skipping.]

 -   A normal URL, which specifies a scheme, host, path, and so on;
 -   A host-relative URL, which starts with a slash but reuses the